gkjpettet/ObjoScript/README.md

 ## Major features
 1. Integrated debugger - step through code line-by-line and inspect local and global variable names and values.
 2. Familiar syntax.
 It's C-like but semicolon free.
-3. Implemented via a stack-based VM.
+3. Implemented via a stack-based virtual machine.
 This makes it much faster than tree-walk interpreter languages.
 4. Object-oriented.
 All code executes either within a function or the method of a class.
 Class fields are private by default and are accessed through method calls.
 5. Lovingly crafted.
 Almost every line of code is commented and there is rich documentation within the source code.
 6. Comprehensive test suite.
 Several hundred tests have been implemented testing every facet of the language and the core library.